Named Rare Book Collections

 - The Ellen Gates Starr Bookbinding Collection contains 21 examples of Starr’s work as a master bookbinder.
 Starr (who co-founded the Hull-House settlement with Jane Addams) learned the art of hand bookbinding in England in 1897 from master craftsman T.J.
 Cobden-Sanderson.
 When Starr returned to Chicago in 1898, she set up the Hull-House bookbindery where she practiced her craft and taught others the art of bookbindery.

-At the Library of the Health Sciences-Chicago Heading link
+At the Library of Health Sciences-Chicago

 At Library of the Health Sciences-Chicago, the strengths of the Rare Books Section are neurology, urology, dermatology, and the history of medicine.
 We also hold collections of early anatomies, herbals, pharmacopeias, and formularies.